A New Play Development Forum

 Weeks Two–Four: Readings

-Each week, playwrights are given 50 minutes in which to hear their scene/short play read aloud by professional actors, followed by a facilitated discussion.
-Playwrights can choose to use their (3) 50-minute slots however they choose.
-They can present the same work, revised, three times, or different work each week.
+Each week, each playwright is given 50 minutes in which to hear their scene/short play read aloud by professional actors, and to receive feedback in a facilitated discussion.
+Playwrights can choose to use their three 50-minute slots however they choose.
+They can present the same work, revised, three times, or they may present a different work each week.

 Week Five: Group Wrap Up and Individual Conferences